feral-src/jeblock/README.md

 - [GagSpeak by Cordelia](https://www.xivmodarchive.com/modid/96433)
 - [Animations by Amborella](https://www.xivmodarchive.com/user/587548)
  > [!TIP]
-  > Join Amborella's discord to access the **"Superpack"** containing all their work in a single mod, aligned to `/wringhands`
+  > Join Amborella's discord to access the **"Superpack"** containing all their animations in a single mod, aligned to `/wringhands`